-1. The Kimberley Club, Kimberley
+3. The Kimberley Club, Kimberley

 Wealthy philanthropist Joe van Praagh insisted on building a private bathroom when he resided here.
 Seemingly he has never left and he may grace you with his presence if you stay at the boutique hotel that takes you back to the diamond era – he’s been seen in the reading room on the first floor.
 En suite bedrooms are decorated in colonial style and three dining areas offer delicious meals.
 There’s plenty to do in the area, including a ghost tour of the city’s other haunted buildings.

-3. Mountain Park Holiday Resort Hotel, Bulwer
+4. Bulwer Mountain Park Hotel, Bulwer

 This KwaZulu-Natal manor house with its creaking floors and Tudor-style accommodation has no less than seven ghosts.
 You could share a pint with two ghostly drunkards in the bar or bump into one of the three men who reside on the third floor.
 Then there’s childminder Ruth, seven-year-old Matilda and Wisp, one of the only known ghost dogs in the country.
-Ghost tours take place every Saturday night (R5 a person), with prizes for the best paranormal photo taken.
+Ghost tours take place every Saturday night, with prizes for the best paranormal photo taken.
 If ghost hunting isn’t your thing you can also enjoy horse riding, swimming, tennis and bowling.

-4. Zorgvliet Country Lodge, Stellenbosch
+5. Zorgvliet Country Lodge, Stellenbosch

 One of the Cape’s oldest wine farms is in a region where travellers once feared to tread as the dense forest was inhabited by gangs, escaped slaves and wild animals.
-The only things you may have to watch out for today are the mischievous spirits who open and close doors or play with light switches in the tasting room in the original homestead.
+The only things you may have to watch out for at Zorgvliet today are the mischievous spirits who open and close doors or play with light switches in the tasting room in the original homestead.
 Taste award-winning wines, visit the deli, enjoy a picnic or spend a night in an individually decorated room in the luxurious Country Lodge with views over vineyards and mountains.

-5. Glen Lodge and Pub, Cape Town
+6. Glen Lodge and Pub, Cape Town

 Originally the Glencairn Hotel, this family-friendly spot between Fish Hoek and Simon’s Town is perfect to watch southern right whales in False Bay.
 Stay the night in an en suite room with a view of Glencairn Beach and you may also encounter two ghostly residents.
 Some claim to have seen a woman and a little boy on the stairs of the hotel and their presence is occasionally felt when furniture is moved around.
 Enjoy spirits of a different kind at the Stoep and Swing pub or have a meal with a view at the Bay Café.

-6. The Nottingham Road Hotel, Nottingham Road, Kwa-Zulu Natal
+7. The Nottingham Road Hotel, Nottingham Road, Kwa-Zulu Natal

 If you leave your room in a bit of a mess at this historical landmark hotel along the Midlands Meander, you are likely to come back to find it neat and tidy.
 You can thank Charlotte, the resident house-proud ghost who apparently puts away clothing and tidies beds.
 She seemingly favours room number 10 as this is where it is rumoured that she fell (or was pushed?) to her death.